odpi/data-governance/docs/data-privacy-pack/README.md

 * Documenting where personal data is stored and used.

-* Validating that all processing of personal data is with consent of the individula concerned (called the data subject).
+* Validating that all processing of personal data is with consent of the individual concerned (called the [data subject](https://odpi.github.io/data-governance/roles/data-subject-role.html)).

 * Creating, implementing and enforcing governance controls that ensure any changes to the processing of personal data are recorded and validated according to the privacy policies.